SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Mean Absolute Percentage Error (MAPE) {#mape}
 {: .anchor }
-The MAPE is the absolute value of the difference between the forecasted and observed values, normalized by the observed values:
+The MAPE is the absolute value of the difference between the forecasted and observed values, normalized by the observed values.
+The MAPE is given as a (%).
+The MAPE is defined as:

 $$ \text{MAPE} = 100\% \cdot \frac{1}{n} \sum_{i=1}^n | \frac{F_i - O_i}{O_i} | $$